 Can Collagen Peptides Cause Acne ?

-In recent years, collagen peptides have gained widespread attention for their potential to support skin health.
+In recent years, collagen peptides have attracted increasing research interest for their potential to support skin health.
 Made from collagen, a protein naturally present in the skin, bones, and connective tissues, these peptides have been linked in clinical studies to improved skin elasticity, reduced wrinkles, and better skin hydration.
 However, as with any popular skincare trend, concerns arise.
 Can collagen peptides cause acne?

 Shop ALL Topical Peptides from Direct Peptides today, your trusted supplier of premium clinical-grade peptides online.